YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 * Permit YottaDB processes to use huge pages for shared memory segments (where available, YottaDB recommends option 1 below; however not all file systems support extended attributes).
 Either:

- 1. Set the CAP_IPC_LOCK capability needs for your mumps, mupip and dse processes with a command such as:
+ 1. Set the CAP_IPC_LOCK capability needs for your yottadb, mupip and dse processes with a command such as:

     .. parsed-literal::
-       setcap 'cap_ipc_lock+ep' $ydb_dist/mumps
+       setcap 'cap_ipc_lock+ep' $ydb_dist/yottadb

 .